Algorithmics-Bacolod/board-game-dev-lua-exercises/README.md

-# board-game-dev-exercise-checkers
+# board-game-dev-lua-exercises

-This contains unit tests that function as checkers of the Lua exercises found in the board-game-dev-lua-exercises repository.
+This contains the Lua exercises and solution checkers of the Board Game Development Course